khokhriya/Web-Application-Technologies-and-Django/README.md

 # Web-Application-Technologies-and-Django
-In this course, you'll explore the basic structure of a web application, and how a web browser interacts with a web server.
-You'll be introduced to the Hypertext Transfer Protocol (HTTP) request/response cycle, including GET/POST/Redirect.
-You'll also gain an introductory understanding of Hypertext Markup Language (HTML), as well as the overall structure of a Django application.
-We will explore the Model-View-Controller (MVC) pattern for web applications and how it relates to Django.
-You will learn how to deploy a Django application using a service like PythonAnywhere so that it is available over the Internet.
+* The basic structure of a web application, and how a web browser interacts with a web server.
+* The Hypertext Transfer Protocol (HTTP) request/response cycle, including GET/POST/Redirect.
+* An introductory understanding of Hypertext Markup Language (HTML), as well as the overall structure of a Django application.
+* The Model-View-Controller (MVC) pattern for web applications and how it relates to Django.
+* How to deploy a Django application using a service like PythonAnywhere so that it is available over the Internet.